Giovanni della Rovere, Duke of Sora

 Giovanni della Rovere (1457 – November 1501) was an Italian condottiero.
 He was a nephew of Pope Sixtus IV, and the brother of Giuliano della Rovere (1443–1513), Pope Julius II from 1503.

 Biography

-Giovanni della Rovere was born at Savona.
+Giovanni della Rovere was born to Raffaello della Rovere at Savona.
 In 1474, thanks to his uncle, Pope Sixtus IV, he became lord of the papal fiefs of Senigallia and Mondavio.
 He was also Prefect of Rome and Duke of Sora and Arce.
 In 1484, Pope Innocent VIII appointed him Captain-General of the Church.